+Writing an excellent direct mail fundraising letter can look overwhelming.
 After all, charities pay big bucks to professional copywriters for their direct mail letters.
-That’s because direct mail (letters in the mailbox) still bring in most of the donations for charities.

 - Personalize your letter.
 Use first names if possible.
 Spell the name right.
 Never call a Ms a Mr. Never start a letter with “Dear Friend.”